MultiCraft/MultiCraft_mods/files/dungeon_loot/README.txt

 A simple mod that add to dungeons chests that contain some loot.
 Configurable in many aspects, see "config.lua" for more details.

+In MultiCraft Project this code has been changed:
+I changed the drop in a few lines.

 License:
 ~~~~~~~~